Composite Veneers (Composite Resin Veneers) Cost UK 2026: Full Price Guide

 Are composite veneers cheaper than porcelain?

 Yes.
-Composite costs £150–£400 per tooth versus £500–£1,200 for porcelain, and is applied faster in a single visit.
+Composite resin veneers cost £150–£400 per tooth versus £500–£1,500 for porcelain, and are applied in a single visit without any enamel removal.

 Are composite veneers available on the NHS?

 Almost never.
 They are a cosmetic treatment, so all but rare clinically necessary repairs are private.
+The NHS does not fund aesthetic composite resin veneers.

 About these figures.
 Prices shown are guideline ranges.
 NHS charges are the official 2026 rates published by NHS England, NHS Wales, NHS Scotland and HSC Northern Ireland.
 Private fees reflect typical UK market ranges and will vary by clinic, region and clinical complexity.
 Always ask your dentist for a written treatment plan and itemised quote before agreeing to treatment.
+How we source and check these prices.